Credit Suisse investor group joins claim seeking better UBS takeover price

 Ethos has previously raised concerns about how the acquisition of Credit Suisse by UBS was carried out, particularly that the deal was forced through without consulting shareholders.

-"Since (Swiss financial regulator) FINMA has decided to withdraw shareholders' voting rights, the only way to challenge the exchange ratio is to go court, as LegalPass intends to do," said Vincent Kaufmann, chief executive of Ethos.
+"Since (Swiss financial regulator) FINMA has decided to withdraw shareholders' voting rights, the only way to challenge the exchange ratio is to go court, as LegalPass intends to do," Kaufmann added.

 UBS declined to comment on the case, which will be filed before a court in Zurich.